informalsystems/ghere/README.md

 # this point - just adds it to the local collection.
 ghere add org/repo

+# The --warn-on-exists flag will only generate a warning if a repository already
+# exists in the collection, as opposed to the default behavior which is to exit
+# with an error.
+ghere add --warn-on-exists org/repo

 # Fetch the code, metadata, plus all latest issues, pull requests and comments
 # for all configured repositories.
 By default, this does not output pretty JSON.
 ghere fetch